shaypepper/shaypepper.github.io/calcudoku/react-redux/README.md

 1. Each digit can only appear once in each column/row
 2. The digits in any given group will give you the amount in the hint for that group when the operation in that hint is applied.
 Example: 45x as a hint for a two box group would mean 9 and 5 were in the two boxes.
 Order doesn't matter.

+You can also see more robust rules [here](https://www.conceptispuzzles.com/index.aspx?uri=puzzle/calcudoku/rules).

 [Play here](http://shaypepper.github.io/calcudoku/react-redux)

 ## Interesting features